St Paul’s has been a mission-minded church in the heart of Newport since 1836.

 During this period, three new churches were planted to serve the South and West of Newport, which were dedicated to St Barnabas, St James, and St Thomas.

 A new era

-In spite of the building having been recently renovated and re-opened, in the summer of 2015 the Church Council made the difficult decision to close St Paul’s building and look for a new home in the city centre.
-Our new home in Bridge Street will, at least for the near future, provide a base for our mission and ministry.
-While it is with huge sadness that we say our goodbyes to our historic building, we are confident that we journey onwards in the same missionary spirit which has guided St Paul’s since our founding.
+The original St Paul’s building was fully renovated and re-opened in the not too distant past, but despite this, in the summer of 2015 the Church Council made the difficult decision to close its doors and look for a new home in the city centre.
+It was with huge sadness that we said our goodbyes to our historic building, but we were confident our journey continued in the same missionary spirit which has guided St Paul’s since our founding.

 For 3 years, our home has been in the old Post Office in Bridge Street.
 This has been a wonderful base for our mission and ministry.
 We have created new partnerships with charities, community groups, and other churches to best serve the needs of the city centre.
 Of particular note, are our partnerships with The Trussell trust to provide a Foodbank, a Chinese church in Cardiff, Street Pastors and Amazing Grace Spaces.